goabstract/Marketing-for-Engineers/README.md

 📌 And these tools help you maximize your Twitter presence, from timing to sharing to the analysis:
 * [Trend24](https://trends24.in/) shows the latest Twitter trending topics (hashtags) through out the day locally and globally.
 * [Followerwonk Analyze](https://moz.com/followerwonk/analyze/) gives a huge database about any Twitter user's network.
 This free tool shows you info on user followers and people, whom this user follows.
 So you can find the best time to engage, popular users, location info, etc.
-* [Twitonomy](http://www.twitonomy.com/) provides you detailed info about your Twitter account.
+* [Twitonomy](http://www.twitonomy.com/) provides you detailed info about your Twitter account (or any other).
 Twitonomy UI is terrible.
 But it can show analytics of your hashtags usage, daily activity (time & days), followers, retweets statistics.
-All these insights are available in free version.
+All these insights are available in the free version.
+Also this tool is useful for Influencer Marketing research.
 * [TweetChat](http://www.tweetchat.com/) is a good free tool you can use to easily follow Twitter chats.
 * [Hashtagify](http://hashtagify.me/) is advanced Twitter Hashtags search engine.
 It recommends you related hashtags to your keyword, shows several influencers for this keyword and relevant tweets.
 Very useful free tool for choosing hashtags for your tweets!